 - Store settings - Configure global payment settings and customize the payment experience for your customers.

 - Rates - Set the source for cryptocurrency to fiat exchange rates for your store.

 - Checkout experience - Customize the appearance of the checkout page, choose default coin, etc.

 - Access Tokens - Tokens for pairing the store to an integration

 - Users - Enable other users with a registered BTCPay account to access your store as either guest or owner.

 - Pay Button - Create a payment button you can easily embed into your website.

-- Transaction - Shows your entire transaction history.
+- Transaction - This shows your entire transaction history.

 - Send - Used for sending funds out of your wallet (has to be signed and confirmed on a compatible hardware wallet).

-- Receive - Used to manually generate a new address.
+- Receive - Used to generate a new address manually.

 - Rescan - Enables you to import old wallets into BTCPay more easily and solves the gap limit issue most external wallets have.

 - Pull Payments - Used to create and manage Pull Payments.
 For more information on this feature, check Pull Payments.